The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 A multisensory spatial integration layer modeled after the biological optic tectum.
 Stacks aligned topographic maps for different sensory modalities in a common coordinate frame.

-Qwen2-VL-7B (4-bit quantized) processes visual streams and provides semantic scene understanding.
+Qwen2-VL-7B (4-bit quantized) processes visual streams at the semantic level and provides scene understanding, object recognition, and language-grounded visual reasoning.
 Runs on consumer hardware (~6GB VRAM) via Any-Resolution Vision Tokenization (AVT).
+This stream feeds higher-level processing, not the tectum's spatial grid directly.

 2